Mutation of torsion pairs in triangulated categories and its geometric realization: Introduction

-Cluster tilting subcategories in triangulated categories are the torsion classes of certain torsion pairs.
-In general, a triangulated category (even a $2-$Calabi-Yau triangulated category) may not admit any cluster tilting subcategory [KZ][BIRS].
-In contrast, they always admit torsion pairs, for example, the trivial torsion pair: (the whole category, the zero category).
+Recently, Holm, J{\o}rgensen and M.~Rubey \cite{HJR} gave a bijection from Ptolemy diagrams of a $(n+3)$-gon to torsion pairs in the cluster category of type $A_n$.
+Later Ng \cite{Ng} gave an analogue bijection from Ptolemy diagrams of an infinity-gon to torsion pairs in the cluster category of type $A_\infty$.
+In the paper, we define rotation of Ptolemy diagrams and prove that it becomes mutation of torsion pairs under the above bijections.

-In this paper, we define and study the mutation of torsion pairs in triangulated categories.
-Under a reasonable condition on a subcategory $\D$ in a fixed triangulated category $\C$, we show that the $\D-$mutation of a torsion pair $(\X,\Y)$ in $\C$ is also a torsion pair $(\X',\Y'),$ where the new torsion class $\X'$ is the $\D-$mutation of $\X$, and the new torsion free class $\Y'$ is the $\D[1]-$ mutation of $\Y$.
-In the study of mutation of torsion pairs, the core of the torsion pair $(\X,\Y)$ which is defined as the subcategory $\X\bigcap \Y[-1]$ plays an important role.
-Some properties of mutations of torsion pairs are given.
-Using the notion of Ptolemy diagrams defined in [HJR] and in [Ng], we give a geometric realization of mutation of torsion pairs in the cluster categories of type $A_n$ and in the cluster categories of type $A_{\infty}$.
+Since this work, many developments on this topic have been done, e.g. a geometric model of mutation of torsion pairs in cluster categories from unpunctured marked surfaces was given in \cite{ZZZ}, a classification of torsion pairs in 2-Calabi-Yau triangulated categories with cluster tilting objects is given in \cite{ZZ2} and mutation of torsion pairs in cluster category of type $D_n$ was studied in \cite{G}.

-This paper is organized as follows: In section 2, some basic definitions and results are recalled.
-In any torsion pair $(\X,\Y)$, we introduce the Ext-injective subcategories in $\X$ (or Ext-projective subcategories in $\Y$).
-They are called the core of the torsion pair, and are important in our study.
-In Section 3, fixed a subcategory $\D$ which is functorially finite and rigid, and $\tau [-1]\D=\D$, the $\D-$mutation of torsion pairs is defined.
-It is proved that the $\D-$mutation of torsion pairs is also torsion pair, in which the cores of the corresponding torsion pairs form also a $\D-$mutation pair.
-A direct application to mutations of rigid subcategories, maximal rigid subcategories, and cluster tilting subcategories is given.
-It is also proved that the only possible mutation of t-structures is the shift of t-structures.
-We study the property of $\D-$mutation of torsion pairs.
-In section 4, we define the mutation of Ptolemy diagrams in a regular $n+3-$gon $P_{n+3}$ and $\infty-$gon $P_{\infty}$ respectively.
-It is proved that the mutation of Ptolemy diagrams in $P_{n+3}$ or $P_{\infty}$ coincides with the mutation of corresponding torsion pairs in the cluster category of type $A_n$ or in the cluster category of type $A_{\infty}$, respectively.
+This paper is organized as follows.
+In section~1, some basic definitions and results concerning torsion pairs are recalled.
+We introduce the core of a torsion pair and use it to characterize some special cases.
+In Section~2, we recall from \cite{IY} the construction of subfactor triangulated categories and study its compatibility with (co)torsion pairs.
+In Section~4, we prove that any mutation of torsion pairs is again a torsion pair and show some properties of mutation of torsion pairs.
+In the last section, we define rotation of Ptolemy diagrams and prove that it gives a geometric realization of mutation of torsion pairs.